Giorgio Pestelli

-Giorgio Pestelli (born 1938) is an Italian musicologist.
+Giorgio Pestelli (born 26 May 1938, Turin) is an Italian musicologist.

+Life and career

+Giorgio Pestelli was born on 26 May 1938 in Turin, Italy.
+His early music instruction was from his great-uncle, the composer Luigi Perrachio (1883-1966).
+He then entered the Turin Conservatory from which he graduated in 1961.
+There he studied piano with Lodovico Lessona.
+He then pursued graduate studies at the University of Turin where he was a musicology student of Massimo Mila.
+He graduated in 1964.

+Pestelli became an assistant lecturer at the Turin Conservatory in 1964.
+He was later made a lecturer in 1969 and a professor in 1976.
 His 1967 edition of the 555 keyboard sonatas of Domenico Scarlatti purports to correct some anachronisms and provides an alternative numbering system (distinguished by P numbers) to those of Alessandro Longo (L numbers) and Ralph Kirkpatrick (K or Kk numbers).

 He has authored several books, including L'età di Mozart e di Beethoven (1979, 1991), Canti del destino.
 Studi su Brahms (2000, Viareggio Price, 2001), and Gli Immortali.
 Come comporre una discoteca di musica classica (2004).